Busan, South Korea - Things to Do in Busan

 Top Things to Do in Busan

-Booking Tip: Beach access is free year-round, but umbrella and chair rentals cost 10,000-15,000 KRW per day during peak season (July-August).
-Book accommodations well in advance for summer visits, and consider staying nearby for easy beach access.
+Booking Tip: Beach access is free, but umbrella and chair rentals run about 10,000-15,000 KRW per day during peak season.
+Book beachfront hotels well in advance for summer visits, as prices can triple.
+The Busan Cinema Center nearby often has English-language films if you need a break from the sun.

 Getting There